dokka-nandini/chess/README.md

-integrated face detection and time stamp attendance monitoring system in resume and ask chatgpt now i am preparing food ok nv thinnu tc 78
+integrated face detection and time stamp attendance monitoring system in resume and ask chatgpt

+gm tc 78 vasthanu later cu
 aroma hotel and portifolio see code in github